 The new alloy developed at MISIS opens up broad prospects for the aviation industry.
 It not only reduces dependence on primary raw materials but also helps solve environmental problems associated with the disposal of metal scrap.
-The use of recycled aluminum significantly reduces energy consumption in production, as melting scrap requires much less energy than producing primary aluminum from bauxite.
+The use of recycled aluminum significantly reduces energy consumption in production, as remelting scrap requires much less energy than producing primary aluminum from bauxite.

 The unique composition of the alloy provides it with improved mechanical characteristics, such as strength and resistance to high temperatures.
 This is especially important for aircraft parts that are subjected to significant loads and thermal effects during flight.
 The introduction of iron, calcium, and copper allows achieving an optimal combination of these properties.